wes-teskey/generate-events-report/README.md

 TAVILY_API_KEY: The API key for accessing Tavily services.

-Caution: Using the OPENAI_API_KEY can incur significant costs, potentially amounting to many tens of dollars per hour depending on usage.
-Please be mindful of your usage to avoid unexpected charges.
+Caution: Using the OPENAI_API_KEY can be really expensive.
+Please be mindful of your usage to avoid unexpected costs.

 ### Creating the `data/` Directory